|Chapter 32 (1972) pt 4

 child with no manners or proper upbringing, but Adara treated

 everyone like family.
 I then headed back out into the living room.

 Handing one to Harmony, I, in turn, opened mine and took a nice

 big gulp.
 As soon as it went down, the only thing I could think of

 was running into the bathroom and throwing up.

-for a Pepsi.
-Upon my second entrance into the kitchen, I could have
+a Pepsi.
+Upon my second entrance into the kitchen, I could have easily

-easily emptied it into the sink and grabbed two Pepsi’s, but I wasn’t
+emptied it into the sink and grabbed two bottles of Pepsi, but I wasn’t

 that type of person.
 I opened it voluntarily, and so I’d drink it willingly.

 Needless to say, I eventually finished it